iayansarkar/Data-Analysis-Football-Project-Using-Python/README.md

 # Football Data Analysis Project Using Python

-This project is a step-by-step guide to perform football analysis project using Python.
-In this project, I will explain to analyze football data, including data collection, data cleaning, data manipulation, and data visualization.
+This project serves as a comprehensive guide to performing football analysis using Python.
+It covers data collection, cleaning, manipulation, and visualization to gain insights into football data.

 ## Requirements

+To successfully run this project, you will need the following:
 - Python 3.x
 - Jupyter Notebook
 - Pandas